rafieakmal/StudentManagementSystem/README.md

 #### How to Run this Project?
 - Clone this project or Download Zip.
-- Extract it and Open the Project in any IDE (Visual Studio Code or Pycharm)
+- Extract it and Open the Project.
-- Open terminal or cmd and run following command
+- Open terminal or cmd and run following command.
 ```shell
 pip3 install pymysql
 pip3 install mysqlclient